The Locker Key

 “I don’t know about this making personal contact thing.”

+Riley turned toward Barnett, getting seriously into his face.
 “So just do it, Yale.
 Just do it and don’t think about it.
 I’ll take care of the rest.”

 ~ 8 ~

 “Thomas, I’ve got a job for you…yeah...I’m on my way into the city.
 No...no...
 I need you to work from home...set up a relay and a scrambler and call me with the new number at around noon tomorrow.
 Then write this down... yeah, I’ll wait….Okay, Jake Morrison...The Couch Potato Chronicles…Toronto…umm Terry Marlowe.
 Eggheads Unlimited.
 Oswego New York.
 Yeah…by noon.
 I need to get a good night’s sleep.
 No...money is no object.
 I just want as much information as you can give me…Yeah.
-It’s about the hardware Marlowe was going to sell us.”
+It’s about the stuff Marlowe was going to sell us.”

 “Coffee?”
 Mick said, pulling a tin out of the cupboard.